Park So-dam

+Early life and education

+When Park was in high school, she watched the musical Grease and developed an interest in acting.
+In 2010, Park enrolled in the School of Drama at Korea National University of Arts.
+She was part of the Class of 2010 in the Department of Acting, alongside classmates such as Kim Go-eun, Lee Yoo-young, Ahn Eun-jin, Lee Sang-yi, Kim Sung-cheol, Cha Seo-won, and Lee Hwi-jong.

 Career

-When Park was in high school, she watched the musical Grease and developed an interest in acting.
+2013–2016: Early career

 While in university, Park started her career by turning to independent films after being rejected from around seventeen auditions.
-Known as a prolific performer in independent cinema, Park starred in the Korean Academy of Film Arts feature Ingtoogi: Battle of the Internet Trolls and the indie Steel Cold Winter, the latter of which drew notice when it premiered at the Busan International Film Festival.
-Park also took small parts in mainstream titles Scarlet Innocence and The Royal Tailor.
+Her prolific work in independent cinema, which included eight short films in 2013 alone, earned her the nickname "the Jeon Do-yeon of the short film world."
+By the end of that year, she had appeared in over 15 short films.
+Park's work also extended to feature films, starring in the Korean Academy of Film Arts production Ingtoogi: Battle of the Internet Trolls and the indie Steel Cold Winter, the latter of which drew notice when it premiered at the Busan International Film Festival.

+Park graduated from Korea National University of Arts in February 2014.
+Park took on small roles in the mainstream films Scarlet Innocence and The Royal Tailor.

 She broke into the mainstream in 2015 after making a strong impression with her performance in The Silenced, which nabbed her a win for Best Supporting Actress from the Busan Film Critics Awards.
 She then featured in box office hits Veteran and The Throne, which led to her casting in the critically acclaimed mystery thriller The Priests.
 Her role as an evil possessed high school student won her multiple Best New Actress nods.

-Park also extended her filmography to television.
+Park also expanded her filmography to television.
+She made her debut in OnStyle network's first drama, titled My First Time.
+Written by Jung Hyun-jung and directed by Lee Jung-hyo, the story follows a group of six young people who gather on a rooftop to escape their problems.
+Park starred alongside Choi Min-ho, Kim Min-jae, Jung Yoo-jin, Lee Yi-kyung, and Cho Hye-jung.
+The eight-episode series aired weekly on Wednesdays, starting on October 7, 2015.
+For her performance, she was nominated for Best New Actress – Television at the 52nd Baeksang Arts Awards.

 In 2016, she took the lead role in KBS2's medical drama A Beautiful Mind and tvN's romantic comedy series Cinderella with Four Knights.
+She then appeared in 2016 revival of the hit play Closer, by Patrick Marber, opposite Bae Seong-woo, Seo Hyun-woo, Kim So-jin, and Kim Seon-ho.